ManonLef/ManonLef/README.md

 ## Recent Projects

-I'm following along with [The Odin Project Curriculum](https://github.com/TheOdinProject/curriculum) which is aimed at full stack development and instilling the programmer mindset, honing problem-solving skills and mainly building things on your own, from scratch, utilizing the documentation and your own research.
+I've learned nearly everything I know about programming through [The Odin Project Curriculum](https://github.com/TheOdinProject/curriculum) which is aimed at full stack development and instilling the programmer mindset, honing problem-solving skills and mainly building things on your own, from scratch, utilizing the documentation and your own research.

 Some recent Projects I've worked on:

-- MVP finished (some feats still in progress): [A Webshop](https://github.com/ManonLef/tdd-e-commerce) built using Vite and React, testing with RTL and Vitest
+- Latest: [A shopping cart React project](https://github.com/ManonLef/tdd-e-commerce) built using Vite and React, testing with RTL and Vitest
-- Latest: [HeartStone themed memory game](https://github.com/ManonLef/memory-card) using Vite and React
+- [HeartStone themed memory game](https://github.com/ManonLef/memory-card) using Vite and React
 - [CV Builder app](https://github.com/ManonLef/cv-app) with React
 - [Weather App](https://github.com/ManonLef/weather-app): Mainly to get a feel for working with API's and async code
 - [Binary Search Tree](https://github.com/ManonLef/bst): I'm sharing this one instead of my Knights Travails for I feel like the BST exercise was the most elaborate of the Computer Science projects to figure out.